AbuBakarWorking/AbuBakarWorking/README.md

 ## 👨‍💻 About Me
 - 🔭 Focused on developing **Large Language Models (LLMs)** and **Generative AI solutions**.
-- 🌱 Strengthening expertise in **Data Science, Machine Learning, and Vector Database technologies**.
+- 🌱 Strengthening expertise in **Data Science, Machine Learning, Vector Databases, and Web Scraping**.
 - 👯 Interested in collaborating on **AI projects with measurable real-world impact**.
-- 🤝 Open to opportunities in **AI/ML research, scalable system design**.
+- 🤝 Open to opportunities in **AI/ML research, scalable system design, and data engineering**.
 - 📫 Contact: **abubakarkha203@gmail.com**

 ---